 This electric weed eaters is perfect for professionals thanks to its powerful ten amp motor, 18” cutting path and attachments.

 Users will appreciate the simple electric start that features cord lock feature that holds electrical cords out of the way and enables uninterrupted use.
-This model also has a quick connect coupler that enables the machine to be converted into a number of other tools, including a blower, hedge trimmer, edger, rototiller and more.
+This model also has a quick connect coupler that enables the machine to be converted into a number of other tools, including a leaf blower, hedge trimmer, edger, rototiller and more.

 A dual line, bump feed head gets the work done quickly, and the entire unit is designed with ergonomics and comfort in mine.
 It features cushion and over-molded grips on the handles, as well as an extra handle for more support when extending and reaching.